Your Health Insurance and Healthcare Costs Explained

 If you have daily Rx needs, ensure your plan’s drug formulary includes your prescription.

-Your final costs for health insurance can vary based on several factors.
-Rising or decreasing health insurance costs depend on the type of health coverage you select, your plan’s premium, and the deductible that comes with your plan which determines your out-of-pocket costs.
+Your out-of-pocket costs for health insurance can vary based on several factors.
+Rising or decreasing health insurance costs depend on the type of health coverage you select, your plan’s premiums, deductibles and out-of-pocket maximums.
 Your insurance costs also factor into whether you qualify for a subsidy through the Affordable Care Act (ACA) or if you have a group plan or individual plan.

 Your healthcare costs depend on the services you need during your plan’s calendar year.
 Most insurance plans cover wellness exams and preventive care, meaning these doctor visits and services could cost you zero dollars.
 If you need diagnostic services, like lab tests, you may be required to cover copays or deductibles.
 Without insurance, a primary care visit could cost you anywhere from $100 to $200.